 All of these actions are outstanding ways to kickstart the online sharing of your contest and expose your Kickstarter campaign to a sizeable new audience.
 So if you want to make the most of your contest then you should strongly consider using some of these actions.

 Give Away an Awesome Prize

-Putting together an engaging contest and savvily promoting it will help you engage your audience and grow your Kickstarter, but there's another important factor you still need to consider: your prize.
+Putting together an engaging contest and promoting it in a savvy way will help you engage your audience and grow your Kickstarter, but there's another important factor you still need to consider: your prize.

 The prize you choose to give away will play a major role in the success of your contest, as it will be people's primary incentive to enter it.
 When choosing a prize there a few key points you'll want to consider: